ietf-dmsc/Charter/dmsc-charter.md

 ### **7. Security Considerations**

 Security is a critical aspect of AI agent gateway based multi-agent collaboration.
-The working group will place significant emphasis to ensure secure communication, trustworthiness, and authorization among agents, as well as the confidentiality and integrity of the data they process.
+The working group will place significant emphasis on AI agent gateway to ensure trustworthiness, and authorization among agents, as well as the confidentiality and integrity of the data they process.
 Specifically, this includes:
 * Secure agent registration and identity verification
-* Encryption for agent-to-agent communication
-* Robust trust models for heterogeneous agents
 * Protection against common security threats, such as spoofing and man-in-the-middle attacks

 ### **8. Related Works**